Data last verified: May 2026

 What is EMI?

 EMI stands for Equated Monthly Installment.
 It is the fixed amount you pay to your lender every month until the loan is fully repaid.
 Each EMI payment consists of two components: principal repayment and interest payment.
+You can use our free EMI calculator to instantly verify these calculations.

 The EMI Formula